wbrothersCuba/Blog-Wbrothers-API/readme.md

-and there is a file named api_rest_laravel.sql with the commands required for restore it.
+and there is a file named api_rest_laravel.sql with the commands required to restore it.